The world watched as LinkedIn grew from a networking platform to a one-stop solution for job seekers.

 - Post and distribute job listings to find talent for your company.

-In fact the best feature that a LinkedIn profile provides is the ability to ask contacts in your network for solutions to professional challenges.
-The LinkedIn Answers feature leverages the power of the user’s trusted professional network to ask businessrelated questions and receive industryspecific answers in return.
+The best feature that a LinkedIn profile provides is the ability to ask contacts in your network for solutions to professional challenges.

 And in the post-privacy scandal era, there's an almost-magnetic borderline-hipster persona around not being on Facebook anymore.

 But when it comes to LinkedIn, there is no excuse for not being on the professional platform.

 You need LinkedIn to connect & network with people in your niche.

 You need LinkedIn to look for jobs.

 But most importantly, you need LinkedIn because it acts as an open resume.

 You might not be actively looking for a job but just being on the platform can help you land jobs that you weren't even targeting.